serverlessworkflow/specification/dsl-reference.md

 ##### Workflow Faulted Event

-The data carried by the cloud event that notifies that notifies that a workflow has faulted.
+The data carried by the cloud event that notifies that a workflow has faulted.

 ###### Properties